 • All persons born during or after 1957 should have documentation of at least one dose of MMR vaccine given on or after the first birthday.

 All health care providers on Guam are urged to be on alert for possible cases of measles and to promptly report suspect cases to the Immunization Program, Bureau of Communicable Disease Control, at 735-714317148 or 735-7135.
 Furthermore, all health care providers are urged to review and update the immunization status of all patients they see.
 If vaccination is contraindicated because of illness, a follow-up appointment should be scheduled to update vaccination as soon as the illness is over.

-For more information, please contact the Division of Environmental Health at 473-7221.
+For more information, please call the DPHSS Immunization Program at 735-7143.